Degenerate coupled-cluster theory: Introduction

 EOM-CC theory gains access to excited states via the one-photon excitation processes simulated by the first-order time-dependent perturbation (linear response) theory applied to the initial ground state described by CC theory.
 It leads to a CI-like diagonalization procedure of a CC effective Hamiltonian matrix, whose ground-state eigenvector is decoupled from the rest.
 Hence, the extensive correlation energy in the ground state is captured by an extensive exponential operator, while an intensive excitation energy is described by an intensive linear operator.
 Two or more dominant degenerate determinants of an excited-state wave function can be completely accounted for by the linear operator.

 EOM-CC with singles and doubles (EOM-CCSD) can efficiently locate all low-lying excited states of predominantly one-electron excitation character with uniform high accuracy, while it suffers from distinctly larger errors for two-electron excitations and lacks roots corresponding to three-electron and higher excitations.\cite{bartlettRMP,shavitt,BartlettMP2010,BartlettWIRE2012,hirata_eomcc} Since the one-electron excited states are responsible for intense peaks in one-photon electronic absorption or emission spectra, it may be said that EOM-CC theory is ideally suited for such linear spectral simulations (as opposed to nonlinear spectral simulations; see, however, Mosquera\cite{Mosquera2025}).
-By adopting as the linear operator an ionization or electron-attachment operator, EOM-CC theory can probe ionization potentials (IP-EOM-CC)\cite{Stanton_ip,Bartlett_ip,Stanton_ip2,MusialIP2003,kamiya_1} or electron affinities (EA-EOM-CC)\cite{nooijen_eom,MusialEA2003,kamiya_2} and has often been considered a coupled-cluster Green's function.\cite{Gunnarsson1978,nooijen_gf1,nooijen_gf2,Meissner1993,Kowalski1,Kowalski2,Kowalski3}
+By adopting as the linear operator an ionization or electron-attachment operator, EOM-CC theory can probe ionization potentials (IP-EOM-CC)\cite{Stanton_ip,Bartlett_ip,Stanton_ip2,MusialIP2003,Gour2005,kamiya_1} or electron affinities (EA-EOM-CC),\cite{nooijen_eom,MusialEA2003,Gour2005,kamiya_2} and has often been considered a coupled-cluster Green's function.\cite{Gunnarsson1978,nooijen_gf1,nooijen_gf2,Meissner1993,Kowalski1,Kowalski2,Kowalski3}

-However, there is a more obvious and straightforward alternative answer to the above question:\ For a nondegenerate determinant reference --- be it an excited, ionized, or electron-attached type --- the target state is expressed as an exponential excitation operator acting on the reference determinant, i.e., the same as single-reference, projection (i.e., nonvariational) CC theory.
-There seems no reason to apprehend that it would work poorly for reference determinants that do not obey the aufbau principle.
-Rather, its performance may well be correlated with the presence or absence of quasidegeneracy of the reference determinant.
-In fact, these expectations have been borne out by recent applications of single-reference CCSD for nondegenerate excited states.\cite{Lee2019,Damour2024} Treating every (nondegenerate) state on an equal footing, it works as well as EOM-CCSD for predominantly one-electron excited states, distinctly better than EOM-CCSD for two-electron excited states, and it has roots for three-electron and higher single determinant references, which any truncated EOM-CC theory fails to locate at some point.
+However, there is a more obvious and straightforward alternative answer to the above question:\ For a nondegenerate determinant reference --- be it an excited, ionized, or electron-attached type --- the target state is expressed as an exponential excitation operator acting on the closest reference determinant, i.e., single-reference CC theory itself.
+There is no reason to believe that it would work poorly for reference determinants that do not obey the aufbau principle.
+Rather, its performance may well be correlated with the presence or absence of quasidegeneracy of the reference.
+In fact, these expectations were borne out by recent applications of single-reference CCSD for nondegenerate excited states.\cite{Lee2019,Damour2024} Treating every state on an equal footing, it works as well as EOM-CCSD for predominantly one-electron excited states, distinctly better than EOM-CCSD for two-electron excited states, and it has roots for three-electron and higher single determinant references.